KatjaLeonteva/pokemon/README.md

 📊 Summary → High-level statistics such as total number of cards, duplicates, sets count.
 📈 Charts → Visual breakdown of collection across different attributes.
 📅 Table → A detailed sortable, filterable view of cards for in-depth analysis.
-🔎 Interactions → Apply filters to narrow down the dataset, enable cross-filtering where selections in table dynamically adjust other visualizations.
+🔎 Interactions → Apply filters to narrow down the dataset.

 ### Choice of charts